hellenike/textbook/docs/modules/module1/index.md

 ### Reading: overview

-In our reading in module 1, we meet Euphiletus, the speaker in Lysias, *Oration 1*.
-Euphiletus describes the early days of his marriage (to a wife who is never named).
+In our reading in module 1, we meet Euphiletos, the speaker in Lysias, *Oration 1*.
+Euphiletos describes the early days of his marriage (to a wife who is never named).
 We will begin to consider and grapple with cultural as well as linguistic concepts and differences.